work-shop/newport-art-museum-website/wp-content/plugins/object-sync-for-salesforce/readme.txt

 WordPress stores metadata as key/value pairs in its database.
 Many plugins and themes use this method to store custom field data.
 Object Sync for Salesforce supports mapping these fields (many other plugins use non-standard methods, and this plugin may or may not support them).

-There's a [helpful spreadsheet](https://docs.google.com/spreadsheets/d/1mSqienVYxLopTFGLPK0lGCJst2knKzXDtLQRgwjeBN8/edit#gid=3) comparing various options for custom fields you can review.
+There's a [helpful spreadsheet](https://docs.google.com/spreadsheets/d/1mSqienVYxLopTFGLPK0lGCJst2knKzXDtLQRgwjeBN8/edit#gid=3) (we are not affiliated with it, we just think it's useful) comparing various options for custom fields you can review.
 If the plugin you wish to use uses Meta-based Storage (listed in the spreadsheet), you should be able to use it with Object Sync for Salesforce, but how well they work together will vary.
 Plugins with full meta compatibility (also listed in the spreadsheet) may work the best, but you don't have to restrict yourself to those.

 Object Sync for Salesforce, however, cannot see meta fields before the field has at least one value in the database.
 For example, if you have a "testfield" on your user object, it won’t be in the fieldmap options until there is at least one user that has a value for the field.